Swaraag: Pratap Singh Nirwan

-Pratap Singh is the founder and team coach for Swaraag band.
-The main idea is to portray the traditional Indian art and culture in the right way to the global platforms.
-Yet, deep down his love for Music kept looking for a perfect opportunity which came into fruition as Swaraag.
-His sole intention behind Swaraag was to popularize the traditional Indian music by creating a new genre of Indo-western fusion.
+Pratap Singh is the founder and team coach of Swaraag.
+The main idea is to portray the traditional Indian art and culture to global platforms.
+His intention behind Swaraag was to popularize traditional Indian music by creating a new genre of Indo-western fusion.

-Swaraag attempts to re-establish traditional Indian Folk Music with its Indo-western fusion music.
+Swaraag has stated it aims to re-establish traditional Indian folk music with an Indo-western fusion music.

 Mohammad Asif Khan

 Mohammad Asif Khan is the voice of Swaraag.
-He has been trained in Rajasthani Folk and Sufi Music.
-In his early days, he was trained by his own father, Ustad Mahmood Khan.
-He believes that younger generation has more influence of western music as compared to classical Indian music.
-So, his motive lies on the ground of uplifting traditional Indian music.
-His raw, powerful and versatile voice is the signature style of the band Swaraag.
-Many of his live show audience have felt that his voice reminds them of Late Nusrat Fateh Ali Khan.
-His unique style of playing the harmonium fits with the overall musical instruments and arrangements by other Swaraag band members.
+He is trained in Rajasthani folk and Sufi music.
+In his early days, he was trained by his father, Ustad Mahmood Khan.
+He believes that the younger generation has more influence from western music as compared to classical Indian music, and aims to respond to this by uplifting traditional Indian music.
+His raw, powerful and versatile voice has been called the signature style of the band.
+Many of his live audience have felt that his voice reminds them of the late Nusrat Fateh Ali Khan.
+His unique style of playing the harmonium has been said to fit well with the overall musical instruments and arrangements by other Swaraag band members.

 Arif Khan

-Arif Khan is the Sitar Player of the band Swaraag.
-Arif was born with talent which was further polished by his father Ustad Mahmood Khan.
-By the age of 6, Arif was playing various instruments and his love for Sitar was undeniable.
+Arif Khan is the sitar player.
+His talent was polished by his father, Ustad Mahmood Khan.
+By the age of 6, Khan was playing various instruments and his love for the sitar was undeniable.
 He has showcased his talent globally.
 His music genre belongs to the Sikar Gharana.
 His in-depth knowledge about music also helps him to come up with his own compositions.